There are several ways to protect and obfuscate your .NET code against reverse-engineering. The features at a glance:

 - Integration with Microsoft Visual Studio 2005 – 2019

 - Integration with JetBrains Rider 2019.1+

-Eazfuscator.NET provides an easy to use GUI interface as well as classical command line interface.
+Eazfuscator.NET provides an easy to use GUI as well as a classical command-line interface.